 H4.
 The Final Presentation involves several final presentations.
-Dan gives his final presentation in High School.
-Dan presents himself to Beatrice with a gift from Faith.
-And Dan provokes Leo into presenting his swastika tattoo for the party-goers.
+Dan presents himself to Beatrice with a gift from Faith, and Dan provokes Leo into presenting his swastika tattoo for the party-goers.
 It’s the longest section so far, and it will probably be the longest in the book; it was originally a whole chapter, but I decided to condense it because no one wants to read a whole chapter about a guy with anxiety trying to go to a party.

-In Akayama DanJay, Dan and Beatrice put their arms around one-another and smoke a cricket.
+In Akayama DanJay, Dan and Beatrice smoke a cricket.
 Beatrice waits for Dan to inhale, then kisses him and pulls the smoke from his lungs, and blows the smoke toward the moon.
 Instead of eating his heart, my Beatrice inhales Dan’s soul and exhales it in the direction of ultimate truth, represented by the moon.

 My version of Beatrice is generally associated with the moon: when she appears in the afterlife in section D3 she looks like a pure polished moon.
 She grows wings like a weird bird, and birds are associated with celestial bodies.
 She likes rabbits and bunnies, which live on the moon in some mythologies.